PSYC 3F01: Facilitating Communication and Critical Thinking in Groups

 The ability to think on your feet and adapt to a changing environment

 Former 3F01 students tell us that these skills have been critically important to them as they moved on to graduate school or the workforce.
-We asked former students Lewis Lau and Blayne smith to create tell us a bit about how their experience in 3F01 was beneficial to them as they moved on from their undergraduate studies:
+We asked former 3F01 students Lewis Lau and Blayne Smith to tell us a bit about how their experience in the course was beneficial to them:

 PSYC 3F01 Course Work The first term of PSYC 3F01 is mainly focused on gaining the skills required to effectively facilitate discussion within the seminar context.
 The second term is aimed to a greater extent on general pedagogical principles that guide the effective transmission of information from you to your audience, whether that be in an educational or employment setting.